Brebl/audio-switch/readme.md

 # Audio switch

-This is an avr project for selecting one audio signal from multiple input lines.
+This is an avr project for selecting one audio signal from multiple input lines (6-port maximum).
 The project is designed to minimize power consumption by making use of sleep modes, interrupts and internal timers.\
 Also decent sound is a one goal.

 ## Layout